 Results and meaning

-The data presented here show that the worsening of life expectancy and in the USA and the UK were not inevitable, and neither are continuing adverse trends.
-France and Japan both experienced periods of downturn but recovered and have been able to continue with improving trajectories in both life expectancy and life disparity.
-Governments must focus on reducing inequalities, and in particular premature mortality, in order to improve life expectancy and to decrease life disparity.
+The data presented here show that the worsening of life expectancy and LD in the USA and the UK were not inevitable, and neither are continuing adverse trends.
+France and Japan both experienced periods of downturn but recovered and have been able to continue with improving trajectories in both life expectancy and LD.
+In measuring the progress of nations it is important to look not only at overall deaths but their distribution.

+Include summary in conclusion:

+To explore this possibility, future research could focus on populations where LD increases while threshold age falls, followed by stalling or declining e0.
+Assuming there is a lag in the impact on e0, this would provide extremely useful early warning of declining population health and potential societal problems.

 References